andreasabel/inCode/entry/purely-functional-typed-models-3.md

 1.  **Functional Programming**.
 Higher-order functions and combinators that take functions and return functions.
-Again, this allows us to draw from mathematical models directly, but also full control over how we reshape, redefine, manipulate our models.
+Again, this allows us to draw from mathematical models directly, but also gives us full control over how we reshape, redefine, manipulate our models.

     We aren't forced to adhere to a limited API provided for our models; it all is just normal function application and higher-order functions --- something